hobbyfarm/hobbyfarm/docs/upgrade/2.0.0/README.md

 3. For each one of these users, create a rolebinding that maps them to the `hobbyfarm-admin` user.

         kubectl create rolebinding --namespace [hobbyfarm-install-namespace] --role=hobbyfarm-admin --user=[user]

+### Let Gargantua create default Roles
+Gargantua can also create default roles like "scheduled event creator" or "readonly users".
+To enable gargantua to create those roles the `installrbacroles` flag must be provided during the start of gargantua.